mozilla-services/shavar-prod-lists/README.md

 #### Temporary exceptions

-If we discover breakage that we'd like to fix through Firefox code changes, we may temporarily whitelist the relevant domains while we work on the fixes.
-To prevent these from becoming permanent exceptions, a deadline must be provided by the engineer at the time of whitelisting, with a maximum deadline of 18 months.
+If we discover breakage that we'd like to fix through Firefox code changes, we may temporarily unblock the relevant domains while we work on the fixes.
+To prevent these from becoming permanent exceptions, a deadline must be provided by the engineer at the time of unblocking, with a maximum deadline of 18 months.
 These are tracked in [Bug 1537702](https://bugzilla.mozilla.org/show_bug.cgi?id=1537702).

 #### List freezes